 I grew up in the church, my grandmother was the pastor and I was taught in theory how to secure salvation but per experience it was not working for me.
 I was taught to ask Jesus into my heart, and then try to live without sinning.
 Inevitably however, failure would happen, and when it did, I was taught to repent and ask Jesus to come back into my heart again.
 The term was backsliding, as I remember it, it meant that you had fallen away from Jesus and apparently he left your heart.
-When you felt remorse, usually because of some type of guilt or hardship, the result would lead you back to the altar to ask Jesus back into your heart.
+When you felt remorse, usually because of some type of guilt or hardship, the result would lead you back to the altar to ask Jesus back into your heart again.
 This practice, as most of us have realized, is a rinse and repeat scenario.
-In other words, my life was filled with this continual practice.
-After falling over and over again into sin, I would ask Jesus to come back into my heart.
+In other words, my life was filled with this reoccurring practice, accept Jesus, continually mess up and then have to do it again.
+After falling over and over into sin, I would ask Jesus to come back into my heart.
 This is the teaching that I myself grew up on, and I am sure all those who were teaching me grew up on as well.
 It reminds me of a verse Jesus spoke to the disciples, if the blind lead the blind, both will fall into the ditch (Matt 15:14).
 The fact that I was struggling should have be an obvious clue that my belief needed correction, however, I was hopeless to find this correction via mere intellectual recognition.
 That is to say, this correction of my belief would not come by mere sense knowledge reasoning.
 The bondage that holds us in spiritual darkness is not overcome by natural wisdom.
-Spiritual warfare against the mind causes darkness that captivates us, and therefore clueless to help ourselves.
+Spiritual warfare against the mind causes darkness that captivates us, and therefore renders us clueless to help ourselves.
 Not knowing, and therefore never having the peace that the knowledge of eternal salvation brings to the child of God’s mind, is a battle we cannot hope to overcome left to ourselves.
 This leads me to the one and only answer regarding how you can be sure of your salvation.
 The answer is, God makes you sure!

 See the following scriptures: